poritsky/OmniFocus-2-Modifications/README.md

 These are by no means required, but the scripts were all designed with the above setup.

-One more thing.
-I've included an Alfred Workflow for running these scripts, but I've excluded general documentation on how to run the scripts.
-That's on you.
+Also, I've included an Alfred Workflow for running these scripts, but I've excluded general documentation on how to run the scripts.
+One thing to keep in mind is that whatever application you choose to run the script with (including AppleScript Editor) will need Accessibility access to your system.
+On first run, you will get prompted to give the application access.
+This is managed in System Preferences > Security & Privacy > Accessibility.

+One more thing: the scripts will all act weird in fullscreen mode.
+I don't recommend using them there.
+Okay.
+On to the fun.

 ## Brain Dump.scpt